isralduke/portfolio-11ty/src/projects/political-lobbyist.md

 ---
 title: Political Lobbyist
+tags: logo
 permalink: false
-excerpt: 'Logo for a political influence organization.'
+excerpt: Logo for a political influence organization.
 ---

 ### About the Client